lemonrock/cc-queue/README.md

 # cc-queue

-[cc-queue] is an implementation in Rust of a non-blocking, unbounded queue based on the `CC Queue` algorithm.
+[cc-queue] is an implementation in Rust of a non-blocking, unbounded queue called "Concurrency Control Queue", also known as `CCQueue`.

 ## Licensing